nikosga/mlserve.com-notebooks/README.md

 Once deployed, **MLServe.com automatically estimates treatment effects and determines the next best action** internally.
 At inference time, you only need to provide the input features — and MLServe.com will return both the treatment effects and the recommended action.

+### 🎯 Recommender Model Support

+MLServe.com supports deployment of **ranking and recommendation models** trained on user–item interactions.
+These models typically return engagement likelihoods (`predict_proba`) for each user–item pair and can include both structured and text features.

+Use cases include:
+- Personalized product or content recommendations
+- Ranking candidate items for a user
+- Hybrid (tabular + text) recommenders with TF-IDF or embeddings

+At inference, the user sends a JSON payload with one user profile and a list of candidate items; MLServe.com returns ranked recommendations.

+### ⚡ Outlier Detection Support

+MLServe.com natively supports **unsupervised anomaly detection models** such as `IsolationForest`, `OneClassSVM`, and other sklearn-compatible estimators.
+These models can detect abnormal patterns in numeric or categorical tabular data — useful for:
+- Fraud and transaction monitoring
+- Sensor or equipment fault detection
+- Data drift and quality control

 ---